Return to Fern Hill Golden Retrievers Barley's Page

 Born August 31, 2009

-Barley was another of the smaller boys at birth and we thought he was going to favor Penny in size and build -- but he has turned out to be a much bigger dog than we expected and weighs 60 pounds at 6 months of age.
+Barley was one of the smallest pups at birth but he has turned out to be a good sized dog at 23.5 inches and 74 pounds in good, fit condition.
 A strong, active puppy, he enjoyed playing with his brothers and sisters and was especially fond of attacking the stuffed skunk and other toys in the whelping box and puppy room.
 He had a tiny white line in his forehead that had pretty well disappeared by the time he left Fern Hill, and also has a small white blaze on his chest like his Dad.
 With his especially appealing little face and charming manner, you wouldn't expect him to be one of the boldest explorers, but he was -- the outside was intensely interesting!
 He was also the first of our male puppies since we began breeding to end up with an undescended testicle, which was surgically removed at 6 months of age.

 News About Barley